ElecGeek/PulsesDigital/README.md

 This is a FUN project to implement the pulse audio waveform of the MultiSIgnalGene.
+It is another way to do the things than the PulsesGene project.

 It is a VHDL version for ASIC or FPGA.
+In theory, it is one project to manage an unlimited number of channels.

 Only the VHDL and the tests are provided.
 There is no parts list nor PCB.